Ludoviccccc/ExplorationSimu3/README.md

 * Statuses of every cache line
 * Statuses of every row and bank
 ## Goal Space
-We will work on three different cases for the space $\mathcal{G}$ that we will explore, according to the hypothesis we will make on our knowledge.
 Our objective is to collect data points to form a cloud that spreads as much as possible in $\mathcal{G}$.

 * In order to spot the occurence of interference, one can spot the changes of some well chosen data for execution in isolation vs non-isolation.
 Thus we will target the following values when applications are executed on isolation on cores 0 and 1 and in mutually i.e on both cores simultaneously.